Al Qaeda-linked rebels bomb Syrian defense minister's town

-BEIRUT (Reuters) - Two suicide bombers, one from an al Qaeda-linked rebel group, killed 13 soldiers in an attack on the Syrian defense minister’s hometown, rebels and an opposition monitoring group said on Tuesday.
+BEIRUT (Reuters) - A suicide bomber from an al Qaeda-linked rebel group killed 13 soldiers in an attack on the Syrian defense minister’s hometown, an opposition monitoring group said on Tuesday.

-The Syrian Observatory for Human Rights said a well-known Saudi militant who came to Syria to fight with the country’s al Qaeda affiliate, the Nusra Front, was one of the fighters who blew himself up late on Monday at an army checkpoint in the village of Rahjan in the central province of Hama.
+The Syrian Observatory for Human Rights said a Saudi militant who came to Syria to fight with the country’s al Qaeda affiliate, the Nusra Front, blew himself up late on Monday at an army checkpoint in the village of Rahjan in central Hama province.

 Syria’s nearly three-year conflict began as peaceful protests against President Bashar al-Assad’s rule but has devolved into civil war that has killed more than 130,000 and brought violence to every region.